 - PU leather can look synthetic and unoriginal.

-- Plastic never really gets decomposed, and as such, PU leather furniture and wears are considered not eco-friendly.
+- Plastic never really gets decomposed, and as such, PU leather furniture and wear are considered not eco-friendly.

 - PU leather is not as resilient as genuine leather.
 The likelihood of getting scratched, torn, or punctured is much higher.